eli-pavlov/vagrant-kubernetes-EZ/README.md

 I just could not find a deployment that would be current enough, and which I could easily customize.

 The purpose of this project is to deploy a fully functional Kubernetes cluster on a single machine within minutes, using one command only - "vagrant up".
-This is not a "minkube" or "light" Kubernetes - but a fully featured "Kubeadm" install.</br>
+Not a "minkube" or "light" Kubernetes - but a fully featured "Kubeadm" install.</br>

 Vagrant doesn't just deploy the Kubernetes cluster - it provides, configures and manages the lifecycle of all the underlaying infrastructure.
 Making possible to build and re-build environments in minutes.
 This makes simulation of complex environments on just one machine a breeze.